jcponce/jcponce/README.md

 My name is Juan Carlos. 🔭 I am a mathematician working on the design and integration of online learning modules, [interactive mathematical applets](https://jcponce.github.io/) and [online interactive books](https://complex-analysis.com/) 📘.

-I share animations about mathematics and physic on [Twitter](https://twitter.com/jcponcemath) and appreciate your [support](https://www.patreon.com/jcponce) ❤️.
+I share animations about mathematics and physics on [Twitter](https://twitter.com/jcponcemath).

+If you like what I do, I will appreciate ❤️ your [support](https://www.patreon.com/jcponce).

 <!--
 **jcponce/jcponce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.